Greetings and salutations.

 So are you fan of Inglourious Basterds?
 What’s your favourite scene?
 Feel free to comment below.

-For Pt 5 of Tuesdays with Tarantino and the film Death Proof you can click here and for Pt 4 and the Kill Bill films you can click here.
-Next Tuesday we will be doing Tarantino’s most successful film Django Unchained.
-For this and for more riveting reviews you can follow me on Twitter @suprememango012 for updates.
+For Pt 5 of Tuesdays with Tarantino and the film Death Proof you can click here and for Pt 7 and Django Unchained you can click here.